shohelahmed75/moview/README.md

 # Moview 🎬

 Moview is a modern React web application that lets you search for movies, view their details, and keep track of the movies you've watched.
-It uses the [OMDb API](https://www.omdbapi.com/) to fetch movie data and provides a clean, interactive UI with features like star ratings and persistent watched lists.

 ## Features